Jean Hill: Later life

 Hill was reported to have avoided publicity for nearly 25 years after testifying to the Warren Commission.
 She continued working for the Dallas Public School System until her retirement a few years before her death.

-She worked as a consultant for Oliver Stone's 1991 film JFK, and was portrayed in the movie by Ellen McElduff.
+Hill made an appearance in the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
+Later she worked as a consultant for Oliver Stone's 1991 film JFK, and was portrayed in the movie by Ellen McElduff.
 In 1992, Hill and Dallas journalist Bill Sloan released JFK: The Last Dissenting Witness.
 Stone wrote the foreword for the book.
 Publishers Weekly said The Last Dissenting Witness "was often engaging, sometimes infuriating" and that Hill's "story is salutary for those overly respectful of official authority."
 Hill spoke to various groups about her experience of the Kennedy assassination and its controversial aftermath during the last few years of her life.
+She was interviewed for the 1992 documentary Beyond 'JFK': The Question of Conspiracy.

 Death

 On November 7, 2000, she died of complications due to a blood disease in Parkland Memorial Hospital in Dallas, the same hospital to which Kennedy was rushed after being fatally shot.
-Parkland Memorial Hospital is also where Kennedy's accused assassin Lee Harvey Oswald and Oswald's killer Jack Ruby died.
+Parkland Memorial Hospital is also where Kennedy's assassin Lee Harvey Oswald and Oswald's killer Jack Ruby died.
 Hill is buried in Grove Hill Memorial Park in Dallas.